Math in the Real World: A Look at Experts in the Field

 Stabbe wanted to be a lawyer, but he also liked math.
 So he majored in Math and ended up taking enough classes for a double major in Political Science.
 He now runs his firm’s trademark practice, giving advice and helping companies register trademarks.
 One issue Stabbe deals with is sponsored website links to competitors’ products, which come up sometimes when someone searches for a product online.
 The question is whether buying and selling keywords to generate sponsored links could confuse customers.
 He doesn’t use Math much as a lawyer, but he uses logic every day, and math helps with that.
 “When you make a legal argument, it’s like having building blocks,” Stabbe says.
 “You have to make it flow logically.”

-See, math isn’t just for accountants!
+See?
+Math isn’t just for accountants!
 A degree in Mathematics can lead to practically any career—it all depends on how you use it.
-Plus, studying Math means strengthening your logic, reasoning, and critical-thinking skills, and you’re going to need them no matter what you do.
+Plus, studying Math means strengthening your logic, reasoning, and critical thinking skills, and you’re going to need those no matter what you do.

-You can explore colleges to pursue a Math major and search for math-related scholarships right here on CollegeXpress!
+Explore colleges with Math majors and search for math-related scholarships right here on CollegeXpress!

 Like what you’re reading?